ADHD Guide

 • The ADHD Tax is visible — you can’t fix what you can’t see

-The ADHD Budget Tracker was built around this exact philosophy.
+The Budget Reset was built around this exact philosophy.
 Three categories.
-Auto-sort.
-Visual dashboard.
+Print-and-keep pages.
 And an ADHD Tax category that turns shame into a game you can win.
+It’s an instant-download PDF — no app, no spreadsheet, no subscription.
+Yours forever.

 You don’t need a more complicated budget.
 You need a simpler one that you’ll actually use.